Paul Cézanne: Influence on modernity and misinterpretations

 One of the many examples of Cézanne's influence on modernism is the 1888 painting Mardi Gras in the Pushkin Museum, which shows his son Paul with his friend Louis Guillaume and in costumes from the Commedia dell'arte.
 Picasso took inspiration from it for the harlequin theme in his pink period.
 Matisse, in turn, took up the theme of the most classic painting in the Bathers series, The Great Bathers from the Philadelphia Museum of Art, in his 1909 painting The Bathers.

 Numerous artists were inspired by Cézanne's work.
 The painter Paula Modersohn-Becker saw Cézanne's paintings in Paris in 1900, which deeply impressed her.
 Shortly before her death, she wrote to Clara Westhoff in a letter on 21 October 1907 : "I am thinking and thinking a lot these days about Cézanne and how he is one of the three or four painters who struck me like a thunderstorm or a major event.”
 Paul Klee noted in his diary in 1909: “Cézanne is a teacher par excellence for me” after seeing more than a dozen paintings by Cézanne in the Munich Secession.
 The artist group Der Blaue Reiter referred to him in their 1912 almanac when Franz Marc reported on the kinship between El Greco and Cézanne, whose works he understood as the gateways to a new era of painting.
 Again, Kandinsky, who had seen Cézanne's painting at the 1907 retrospective at the Salon d'Automne, refers to Cézanne in his 1912 treatise On the Spiritual in Art, in whose work he found a "strong resonance of the abstract." recognized and found the spiritual part of his beliefs predetermined in him.
 El Lissitzky emphasized his importance for the Russian avant-garde around 1923, and Lenin suggested erecting monuments to the heroes of the world revolution in 1918; on the roll of honor were Courbet and Cézanne.
 Next to Matisse, Alberto Giacometti dealt most extensively with Cézanne's style of representation.
 Aristide Maillol worked on a Cézanne monument in 1909, but failed due to rejection by the city of Aix-en-Provence.
 Cézanne was also an important authority for artists of the newer generation.
-Jasper Johns described him as the most important role model alongside Duchamp and Leonardo da Vinci.
+Jasper Johns described him as his most important role model, alongside Duchamp and Leonardo da Vinci.

 Inspired by Cézanne, Albert Gleizes and Jean Metzinger wrote: